no-obj-calls

 The Atomics object does not have a

-And the ECMAScript Internationalization API Specification makes it clear that Intl
+The ECMAScript Internationalization API Specification makes it clear that Intl cannot be invoked:

 The Intl object does not have a